rng-guy/NFSMWBartender/README.txt

 v1.0.14: Added compatibility note for Binary mods in Limitations v1.0.15: Added note about README structure v1.0.16: Clarified stability comment about LimitAdjuster in Limitations

+v1.1.00: Fixed a bug with vehicle names containing underscores